Skip to main content

 Behavioural Study on Consumers’ Engagement in the Circular Economy

-The objective of this study was to provide policy-relevant insights on the consumers' engagement in the circular economy.
+The objective of this study from 2018 was to provide policy-relevant insights on the consumers' engagement in the circular economy.
 The study involved several research tasks including literature review in all EU countries as well as third countries, stakeholder interviews, consumer focus groups in 4 EU countries, an online consumer survey in 12 EU countries and an online behavioural experiment in 6 EU countries.

 Overall, all strands of research found that consumers were generally willing to engage in circular economy practices.
 But actual engagement was rather low.
 While a majority of consumers repair products (64%), a substantial share have not repaired products in the past (36%), and/or have no experience renting/leasing or buying second hand products (~90%).